 Using novel mouse models of pancreatic cancer where the Kras oncogene can be turned on and off, we were able to demonstrate that pancreatic tumors require the continued expression of oncogenic Kras for growth.
 Importantly, we identified that Kras has a critical role in re-wiring anabolic glucose metabolism (Ying et al., Cell 2012).
 In particular, it controls the rate limiting enzymes of the hexosamine biosynthesis pathway (HBP) and the non-oxidative arm of the pentose phosphate pathway (PPP).
 These are critical for protein glycosylation and nucleotide biosynthesis repectively.
 Furthermore, inhibition of the rate limiting enzymes of the HBP and the non-oxidative PPP lead to tumor regression.

 Our recent work has also demonstrated that pancreatic cancers utilize Glutamine via a novel pathway that is crtiiical for redox balance (Son et al, Nature 2013).

-Current efforts are underway in the lab to understand how these tumors use glucose and glutamine for anabolic metabolism utilizing a combination of metabolic labeling experiments ad RNAi approaches.
+Current efforts are underway in the lab to understand how these tumors use glucose and glutamine for anabolic metabolism utilizing a combination of metabolic labeling experiments and CRISPR/RNAi approaches.
 This will allow us to determine the critical pathways that are required for tumor growth.